mpalash/aliakbarmehta/_content/pub~-cyber-archive-archiving-as-a-sustainable-counter-hegemonic-practice-hakara-journal-ed-ashutosh-poddar-and-noopur-desai-2018.md

   ‘how’, is the essential question that precedes the multitudes of questions that follow in this essay.
 ---
+__

+_What compromise could there be with the instrument of your repression?‘ From the series: Archiving Knowledge, hand engraved marble, 2018_

+__

 ## Two kinds of Archives

 In order to understand how archives as artistic practice may counter traditional institutional archives, it is important to understand how archives have functioned throughout history.
 Archives have traditionally worked in conjunction with the same principles that govern museums – they have been ‘petrification machines’ – collecting, encoding and storing objects, documents and data, cultural or otherwise; that has been deemed ‘valuable’ by the agency of the archival system.
 In Archive Fever, Derrida challenges attempts to compound arkhé and archive, exposing the way in which the concept of the archive is inescapably linked to Archontic power\[i].
 He reminds us that archives are monuments, in the way in which power is reconfigured.
 It not merely stores and includes, but also testifies to a narrative of exclusion – what is included in the archive is due to its value, that which is excluded loses its value.
 But the question is, who ascribes this value to objects or documents in archives?
 And through what criteria?
 And so it makes sense that according to Archival theorist Achille Mbembe, ‘The Archive is a status’.
 There is nothing original in the claim that the appraisal function forms the core of the archival discipline, but the notion of appraisal, of selection by the archivist, and the role of archives remain essentially contested ground.
 Despite this, the role of archives has been to ensure ‘objective’ institutional accountability.

 _‘The archive is both ‘History’ – the science of the state, and ‘Memory’ – the art of the stateless.’
 From the series: Archiving Knowledge, hand engraved marble, 2018_